 Truro and Penwith College secured the Matrix Careers standard in April 2023 to endorse the excellent CEIAG that is provided for all students.
+Ofsted has rated the college 'strong' for skills and has recieved good feedback on employer engagement.
 In April 2024 the College also achieved the quality in careers standard, Investors in Careers.
 Comprehensive feedback was received within the report identifying the high standard of careers advice and guidance provided by the college.
-Feedback from the report includes:
+Feedback includes: